Skip to main content

 Rachel Nizinski, Appian

-Think about a time when insufficient information or inaccessible data slowed you down from completing an assignment.
-Or maybe a time when your work required a lot of manual data entry that caused human error and rework, taking time away from higher value tasks.
-These moments of process frustration and inefficiency are exactly what workflow optimization can help with.
+Think about a time when insufficient information or inaccessible data slowed you down.
+Or maybe a time when your work required manual data entry that resulted in human error and rework, taking time away from higher value tasks.
+These moments of process frustration and inefficiency are exactly what workflow optimization helps address.

-Workflow optimization describes the strategies and measures taken to improve the flow of tasks and make processes more efficient.
-Common workflow optimization methods include identifying and removing bottlenecks, automating repetitive tasks, standardizing processes, and training employees.
+Workflow optimization describes the strategies and measures taken to improve the flow of daily tasks and make processes more efficient.
+Common workflow optimization methods include identifying and removing bottlenecks and process deficiencies, eliminating unnecessary steps, automating repetitive tasks, and standardizing processes.

 What makes a process different from a workflow?
 These terms are often used interchangeably; however, workflow is typically used to describe a set of tasks that make up part of a process, whereas process is more often used to describe the complete set of end-to-end activities.

 Most organizations, regardless of industry, rely on onboarding workflows to orient new customers, employees, and partners.
-These workflows can benefit from optimization efforts like self-service onboarding portals and automated document processing to speed up timelines and improve the user experience.
+Customer onboarding workflows can benefit from optimizations like self-service portals and automated document processing to speed up data entry and document reviews and improve the user experience.

-Streamlining the workflow for invoice processing can lead to faster payment cycles and improved accuracy.
-By automating data extraction and validation and connecting data across different systems, such as accounting softwares, organizations can reduce manual data entry, minimize invoice discrepancies, and optimize the accounts payable process.
+Streamlining invoice processing workflows can lead to faster payment cycles and improved accuracy.
+By automating data extraction and validation and connecting data across different systems (like accounting software and vendor management tools) organizations can reduce manual data entry, minimize invoice discrepancies, and optimize the accounts payable process.

-To set yourself up for successful workflow optimization, consider these best practices:
+To set yourself up for success with your workflow optimization efforts, consider these best practices:

 To get started with optimization, you need to first understand the as-is state of your current workflow.
-Use a software tool like process mining, which analyzes event logs from your processes to automatically generate a visual representation of how they perform, with every step and variation included.
-It can even help with workflow analysis, pinpointing the root cause of bottlenecks and inefficiencies.
+You can use process mining and intelligence tools, which analyze event logs from your processes to automatically generate a visual representation of your entire workflow—including every step and variation.
+These tools even help with workflow analysis, pinpointing the root cause of bottlenecks and inefficiencies.
 And don’t forget to monitor workflow performance over time so you can stay on top of potential issues and continuously improve over time.

 [ Want expert advice?
 Get the Process Mining Guide for tips on process discovery and process optimization success. ]